 Permanent Road Closures

-As the authorised Roads Authority* for local public roads within the Penrith area, Council assesses all applications for permanent road closures.
+Where is the authorised Roads Authority* it will assess all applications for permanent road closures.
 The assessment considers:

 • whether the public road is required for public use;